Revolution is self-defense

 IdeoLogs interviews Agorist Filthy Heretic for 14 minutes

 - Civil disobedience.
-The theory being that if a sufficient number of people peacefully refuse to obey unjust laws, police will be unwilling or unable to use the amount of violence necessary to enforce them, and that will collapse the state.
+The theory being that if enough people peacefully refuse to obey unjust laws, police will be unwilling or unable to use the amount of violence necessary to enforce them, and that will collapse the state.

 - Secession or seasteading.
-The Free State Project is an effort to basically concentrate libertarians in New Hampshire, and seasteading is the rather impractical idea of building floating societies outside of the claimed territory of states.
+The Free State Project is an effort to basically concentrate libertarians in New Hampshire for greater political leverage, and seasteading is the rather impractical idea of building floating societies outside of the claimed territory of states.

 Free State Project